Are Glass Floors Safe? 5 Myths About Glass Flooring Debunked

 Glass is a beautiful, innovative, modern flooring material in both residential and commercial buildings.
-However, as you’re looking down into the house from a walkable skylight or to the street below from a deck with incorporated glass panels, it’s essential to know whether a given glass design is safe.
+However, as you’re looking down into the house from a walkable skylight or to the street below from a deck with incorporated glass panels, it’s essential to know one thing: Are glass floors safe?
 Here are the biggest considerations when assessing glass floor safety, as well as common myths (and the facts) about glass floors in houses and other buildings.

-For more detailed information, read here about the different available techniques for creating slip-resistant glass.
+For more detailed information, you can read our blog covering the different techniques for creating slip-resistant glass

 One of the biggest safety considerations when it comes to building with a glass floor is whether or not the glass has a proper failure redundancy engineered into the design.

 In that design scenario, if one piece breaks, the other two can still safely hold the structural load.
 This failure mechanism is crucial—from both general safety and a liability perspective.